chaumyphuong/Case-Study-How-Does-a-Bike-Share-Navigate-Speed/README.md

 ![](/img/usertype.png)

 **Key Findings:**
-- In 2019, casual riders (red) made only ~ 40,000 trips, while members (cyan) made ~ 370,000 trips — members dominated usage (~90% of total trips).
+- In 2019, members overwhelmingly dominated the system, accounting for the vast majority of all trips, while casual riders represented only a small fraction.
-- In 2020, total trips increased dramatically.
-Member trips rose to ~410,000 (+10–15%), but casual rider trips exploded to ~70,000 (nearly 2x higher than 2019).
-The share of casual riders grew significantly from ~10% in 2019 to ~15% in 2020.
+- In 2020, total ridership surged strongly.
+Member usage grew modestly, but casual riders increased dramatically, nearly doubling their previous volume and significantly expanding their share of total trips.
-- Overall ridership grew by ~25–30% from 2019 to 2020, driven mainly by a surge in casual users.
+- The overall growth in ridership from 2019 to 2020 was substantial and primarily driven by the sharp rise in casual users rather than membership growth.

 **Conclusion:** 2020 saw a major shift toward casual rider growth, likely influenced by the COVID-19 pandemic (people avoiding subscriptions or using bikes for recreation/exercise).